biohzrdmx/wp-metacopy/README.md

 ## Overview

-This plugin allows you to copy metadata from posts, pages and even custom posts types with a single click while selecting which fields you want to copy.
+This plugin allows you to copy metadata from posts, pages and even custom posts types with a single click and allows you to select which fields you want to copy.

-Has integration with Advanced Custom Fields for better results if you're using the plugin.
+Has integration with [Advanced Custom Fields](https://www.advancedcustomfields.com/) for better results if you're using that plugin (and you should, it's very good).

 ## Requirements